juanjchavez/diet-substitutions-calculator/README.md

-# Greek practice trivia
+# Diet Calculator tool

-This is a small and quick project to test vocabulary knowledge for a greek class.
-If you want to test it you must do as follows:
+This is a small and quick project to replace a food type by another on a diet.

 1. Instal dependencies by running command: `npm install`
 1. Deploy: